Manufacturing Order Details

 - To decrease booking and undo consumption of material, click "Return to stock" on the stock lot's line of the material.

 - To remove a material, click "Return to stock" on the "Not booked" line of the material.
-If the material is fully booked, first unbook it.
+If the material is fully booked, as a first step, you must unbook it beforehand.

 The Operations section of a manufacturing order contains a list of the manufacturing operations, where it is possible to assign workers or departments and edit each operation.